adel-mamin/amast/libs/hsm/README.rst

 When transitioning, exit events are sent up the ancestor chain until reaching the nearest common ancestor (NCA) of the current and target states.
 Then, entry events are sent down the ancestor chain to the target state.
-Finally the framework sends init event to the target state.
+Finally the library sends init event to the target state.
 The NCA does not receive an exit event nor does it receive an entry and init events.
 There is a special case when the source and target states match (a self-transition).
 In this scenario the source state will be sent an exit and then an entry event